mattkrusz/ncaa_project/README.md

 __Zack__: A classmate (and friend!) who teaches Math at the community-college level and with a degree in philosophy to boot.
 Doesn't miss the forest for the mathematical trees.

-I think the three of us can destroy it, but what's the scenario?
+I think the group of us can destroy it, but what's the scenario?

 -------------------------------------------------------------------